dinhyen/dinhyen.github.io/source/_posts/2013-11-18-so-long-wordpress-hello-octopress.markdown

       Florida
         Cape Canaveral

-It should be written so that if I add a new destination, I wouldn't have to go hunt down all the pages containing the links in order add a new one.
-Luckily, with Jekyll all of the site's metadata is stored in a single YAML file and accessible through the `site` collection.
+It should be set up so that if I add a new destination, I wouldn't have to hunt down all the pages containing the links in order add a new one.
+Luckily, with Jekyll all of the site's metadata is stored in a single YAML file and accessible through the `site` variable.
 In order to capture the navigation hierarchy, I added the following to `_config.yml`:

     travel:
       usa: